lknapp/bike-database/notes.md

 - restyle agencies page to not have show or destroy links

 # Tech
-- bike date_sold column should be datetime
-- remove bike#entry_date column because it is now fixed_at
-- add tests to ensure that pages render
 - use log number in bike url instead of id
 - paginate 'all clients' page
 - convert to bootstrap-less